 When Zechariah or the kids play outside in the backyard, I love to join them by reading a book.
 I normally will sit on the steps in front of our back doors.
 However, the longer the lizards have lived with us, the more adventurous they seem to become.
 I don't move around a lot, so periodically I find a lizard right at my feet or perching right behind me.
 I have since taken to sitting on a chair.
 I can ignore the rustle in the grass much better when I know I am elevated and don't have to worry that I might place a hand on top of a LIZARD.

-For all those people who complain that Topeka is boring, we have intrigue and mystery all around us.
+For all those people who complain that the city I live in is boring, we have intrigue and mystery all around us.
 I have exotic lizards living in my backyard acting as pets to my children.

 How awesome is that?